NuGet/Insights/docs/new-driver.md

    In short, this is great if you want to process each package individually and you want to write the results to CSV.

    When implementing the class for your CSV rows, considering inheriting from `PackageRecord`.
 This provides some nice default columns in your CSV.
-Also, your CSV row class must implement `ICsvRecord<T>`.
+Also, your CSV row class must implement `IAggregatedCsvRecord<T>`.
 This is a good thing since this allows your class to be automatically serializable to CSV using a built-in source generator.

    You'll need to add a Azure Blob Storage container name to